Advice and information

 If a bankrupt tries to dispose of property to defeat creditor claims or at less than market value, the transaction may be deemed to be an undervalued transaction or illegal transfer.
 If so, the trustee may be able to recover items given away or sold for less than market value in the 5 years preceding bankruptcy.

 In many cases a bankrupt is concerned about the impact bankruptcy will have on the family home.
-Learn more here.
-We have covered this topic in detail in a separate article title Bankruptcy and House (Click to read more).
+We cover this topic in detail in our article Bankruptcy and Houses.

-Bankrupts are required to pay to the trustee 50% of the amount which exceeds the income threshold pursuant to the Act.
-The threshold depends on how many dependants the bankrupt has (namely, those who reside with the bankrupt, wholly or partly rely on them for economic support and if the dependant’s income is below a certain amount).
+Bankrupts are required to pay to the trustee 50 per cent of the amount which exceeds the income threshold under the Act.
+The threshold depends on how many dependants the bankrupt has (namely, those who live with the bankrupt, wholly or partly rely on them for economic support and if the dependant’s income is below a certain amount).

 The current threshold amounts (as at 28 October 2015, updated bi-annually) are: